moazawann/AWS-ECS-Infrastructure-using-Terraform/README.md

-# Assignment: Junior DevOps Engineer
+# AWS ECS Infrastructure using Terraform

 Design and implement an automated infrastructure deployment using Terraform on AWS, utilizing ECS for container orchestration.
 Additionally, create a simple API and integrate it with the deployed nfrastructure.